-A1609W: MOV <rd>,pc instruction does not set bit zero, so does not create a return

-This warning is caused when the current value of the PC is copied into a register while executing in Thumb state.
+A1609W: MOV <rd>,pc instruction does not set bit zero, so does not create a return address.
+This warning is caused when the current value of the PC is copied into a register while executing in T32 state.
 An attempt to create a return address in this fashion fails because bit[0] is not set.
-Attempting to BX to this instruction causes a state change (to ARM).
+Attempting to branch with BX to this instruction causes a state change to A32.